abhijeets54/homely-frontend/README.md

 - **Reviews & Ratings**: Leave reviews and ratings for restaurants and food items
 - **Payment Options**: Multiple payment methods including COD, card payments, and UPI
 - **Refund Management**: Request refunds for completed orders with issues
+- **Nutrition Analysis**: Analyze nutritional content of dishes using AI and ask follow-up questions about dietary information

 ### Seller Features
 - **Restaurant Management**: Create and manage restaurant profile and status